SparkPost/support-docs/momentum/4/outbound-xfer.md

 }
 ```

+### Sending Server Configuration For Delayed Messages
-To reroute delayed messages to an XFER server configuration like the following is needed (assuming the XFER server is running on 10.10.10.10):
+To reroute delayed messages to an XFER server, configuration like the following is needed (assuming the XFER server is running on 10.10.10.10):

 ```
 # reroute the delayed message to the synthetic xfer.test domain